andy-maier/pytest-easy-server/docs/index.rst

 referenced by the server file, in the formats defined by the `easy-server package`_.

-The files to use and the server or group nickname to select for the test can be specified in pytest options added by the plugin:
+The files to use and the server or group nickname to select for the test, as well as a schema file for validating the user-defined structure of certain properties in the server and vault files, can be specified in pytest options added by the plugin:

 .. code-block:: text

     --es-file=FILE
                             Path name of the easy-server file to be used.
                             Default: es_server.yml in current directory.

     --es-nickname=NICKNAME
                             Nickname of the server or server group to test against.
                             Default: The default from the server file.

+    --es-schema-file=FILE
+                            Path name of the schema file to be used for validating the structure of user-defined properties in the easy-server server and vault files.
+                            Default: No validation.

 .. toctree::